This part of the brain helps a person drive, throw a ball, or walk across the room. The cerebellum also assists people with eye movement and vision.

 Ataxia caused by toxins

 The cerebellum is vulnerable to poisons, including alcohol and certain prescription medications.

-- Drugs, especially barbiturates and benzodiazepines
+- drugs, especially barbiturates and benzodiazepines

-- Heavy metals such as mercury and lead
+- heavy metals, including mercury and lead

-- Solvents such as paint thinners
+- solvents, such as paint thinners

 Ataxia caused by stroke